ixplo/ArenaBot/README.md

 # ArenaBot
 bot for Telegram.
-This is game about warriors and mages for popular messenger Telegram.
+This is the game about warriors and mages for popular messenger Telegram.